gramineproject/graphene/README.md

             rm -f yourfile.manifest.sgx *.sig *.token
         ```

-    4. Inside of this file leave everything the same except for the "`sgx.trusted_children`" and "`sgx.trusted_files`", adding whatever dependencies and files are necessary for your executable.
+    4. Inside of this file leave everything the same except for the `sgx.trusted_children` and `sgx.trusted_files`, adding whatever dependencies and files are necessary for your executable.
      5. run `make && make SGX=1 && make SGX_RUN=1`
      6. then run ` SGX=1 ./yourfile.manifest`

     NOTES:
-     * It is important that the directories of any libraries you wish to use are added under "`loader.env.LD_LIBRARY_PATH`".
+     * It is important that the directories of any libraries you wish to use are added under `loader.env.LD_LIBRARY_PATH`.
           * Any files that are needed by the program should have their directories mounted by adding the following code to the manifest:
          ```
          fs.mount.DIRNAME.type = chroot